ATLAS: AI-Assisted Threat-to-Assertion Learning for System-on-Chip Security Verification: Results Evaluation

 \subsubsection{Relevant CWE and Property Generation}

-During CWE generation from TMDB, \emph{ATLAS} often lists more than one \emph{relevant} CWE as the same asset can have multiple weaknesses.
+During CWE generation from TMDB, \emph{ATLAS} often lists more than one \emph{relevant} CWE because the same asset can have multiple weaknesses.
 One may be truly exploited while a nearby rule on that asset still holds.
-In HACK@DAC’18 \textit{apb\_gpio} a true weakness exists with the lock register where the key can be over-written. \emph{ATLAS} proposed a similar property for the very same lock register asset that checks if the address decoding was correct for the key.
-Furthermore, our experiments showed strong correlation between CWEs.
-A single weakness can have overlaps between two CWEs that use different words to describe nearly the same rule.
-For instance, in the \textit{csr\_regfile} from HACK@DAC’21, \emph{ATLAS} detected CWE-1220 and CWE-1262 together for the same debug scenario.
-One stresses access control policy and the other focuses privilege enforcement.
-In practice both point to the idea that entering debug must not weaken privilege.
+In HACK@DAC’18 \textit{apb\_gpio}, a real weakness exists in the lock register where the key can be overwritten. \emph{ATLAS} also proposed a related property for the same lock-register asset that checks whether the address decoding for the key is correct.
+Furthermore, our experiments showed strong correlation among CWEs.
+A single weakness can overlap with two CWEs that describe nearly the same rule using different terms.
+For instance, in \textit{csr\_regfile} from HACK@DAC’21, \emph{ATLAS} detected CWE-1220 and CWE-1262 together for the same debug scenario.
+One emphasizes access control policy, while the other focuses on privilege enforcement.
+In practice, both capture the idea that entering debug must not weaken privilege.
 Hence, \emph{ATLAS} reports both CWEs together.